-This company currently ranks #108 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1997 and franchising since 2011, the number of locations has grown from just nine in 2012 to the current total of 82, of which 10 are company-owned and one is located outside the U.S.
+Founded by Gina Rivera in Colorado Springs, Colorado in 2007 and franchising since 2010, the number of locations has grown rapidly from only 31 in 2012 to the current total of 315 (up from the previously reported total of 280), of which six are company-owned and one is located outside the US.

 3. My Salon Suite/Salon Plaza